Daft Punk: Artistry

-Musical style
+Music

 Daft Punk's musical style has been described as house, French house, electronic, dance, and disco.
-Sean Cooper of AllMusic described it as a blend of acid house, techno, pop, indie rock, hip hop, progressive house, funk, and electro.
+Sean Cooper of AllMusic described it as a blend of acid house, techno, pop, indie rock, hip-hop, progressive house, funk, and electro.

-The Guardian critic Alexis Petridis described their with extensive use of sampling as magpie-like, but also quoted DJ Erol Alkan as saying "the references are strong and familiar, and there is enough of themselves in there for it to always remain theirs" Homem-Christo described it as bricolage, the art of using found sounds to create new work.
+Daft Punk used samples extensively, which the Guardian critic Alexis Petridis described as "magpie-like".
+Homem-Christo described the technique as bricolage, the art of using found sounds to create new work.
 Bangalter said in 2008: "I think that sampling is always something that we've completely legitimately done.
 It's not something we've hidden, it's almost a partisan or ideological way of making music, sampling things and being sampled ...
 It's always been a way to reinterpret things—sometimes it's using [an] element from the past, or sometimes recreating them and fooling the eyes or the ears, which is just a fun thing to do."
-This genre, involving fhe creative use of sampling is increasingly referred to as plunderphonics.

 According to Pitchfork, some fans were disappointed to discover that Daft Punk used samples.
 In 2007, Rapster released Discovered: A Collection of Daft Funk Samples, a compilation of tracks sampled by Daft Punk.
 Pitchfork wrote: "If [the compilation] proves anything, it isn't that Daft Punk are surreptitious thieves—it's that they're transformative reinterpreters, and in more than a few cases, flat-out miracle workers."
 Daft Punk also used vintage equipment to recreate sounds by older artists, such as the use of a Wurlitzer piano to evoke Supertramp on "Digital Love".
 They saw their style as retrofuturist, incorporating genres from earlier decades into what the New York Times described as "an increasingly grand vision of joyful populism".
+The DJ Erol Alkan said "the references are strong and familiar, and there is enough of themselves in there for it to always remain theirs".